 The advanced pressure mapping technology is routinely utilised in our Complete Specialist Seating and Rehabilitation Clinic with an Expert Seating Professional and Complex Rehabilitation Consultant.

-User-friendly SmartFabric sensor technology can provide instant and accurate interface pressure data in all areas where required, most predominantly used in pressure areas for cushions, backrests, and modular and moulded seating options.
+User-friendly SmartFabric sensor technology can provide instant and accurate interface pressure data in all required areas, predominantly used in pressure areas for cushions, backrests, and modular and moulded seating options.

 Minimise Risk & Maximise Quality of Life

 BodiTrak2 Pro advanced pressure mapping system used by rehabilitation seating professionals worldwide.
-The mapping gives clinicians the ability to assess pressure care solutions and provide evidential reports.
+The mapping allows clinicians to assess pressure care solutions and provide evidential reports.

 Dedicated to client’s pressure management, posture, and comfort needs to ensure personalised specialist seating, surface and positioning solutions decided using quantitative visual data.